orbeon/orbeon-forms-doc/installation/tomcat.md

 *NOTES:*

-- Tomcat 8 hasn't been tested yet.
+- The Apache Tomcat team has [announced](https://tomcat.apache.org/tomcat-60-eol.html) that support for Apache Tomcat 6.0.x will end on December 31, 2016.
+We don't recommend using Tomcat 6 after that date.
 - [TIFF support](http://doc.orbeon.com/form-runner/feature/tiff-production.html) is not available when using Tomcat 6 (see [#2717](https://github.com/orbeon/orbeon-forms/issues/2717)).
+- Tomcat 8 hasn't been tested as of Orbeon Forms 2016.1.

 ## Setup